nuodb/nuodb-cp-docs/content/docs/getting-started/create-database.md

 {{< /tabs >}}

 {{< callout context="note" title="Note" icon="outline/info-circle" >}}
-Creating project and database with `n0.small` service tier will require 3 vCPU and 5Gi RAM allocatable resources from your cluster.
+Creating project and database with `n0.small` service tier requires 3 vCPUs and 5Gi of RAM.
-If your setup is resource constrained, consider using `n0.nano` service tier.
+If your environment is resource constrained, consider using the `n0.nano` service tier.
 {{< /callout >}}

 ## Create database

-Create a new database *demo* in project *messaging*:
+Create a new database *demo* in the *messaging* project.

 {{< tabs "create-new-database" >}}
 {{< tab "nuodb-cp" >}}